Personal flotation device: History

 It was not until lifesaving services were formed that the personal safety of lifeboat crews heading out in pulling boats in generally horrific sea conditions was addressed.
 The modern life jacket is generally credited to the Inspector of Lifeboats at the Royal National Lifeboat Institution in the UK, Captain John Ross Ward (later Vice Admiral of the Royal Navy).
-He created a cork vest in 1854 to be worn by lifeboat crews for both weather protection and buoyancy.
+He created a brown cork vest in 1854 to be worn by lifeboat crews for both weather protection and buoyancy.
+They would be worn over the blue/grey waterproof oilskins.

 In 1900, French electrical engineer, Gustave Trouvé, patented a battery-powered wearable lifejacket.
 It incorporated small, rubber-insulated maritime electric batteries not only to inflate the jacket, but also to power a light to transmit and receive SOS messages and to launch a distress flare.

-The rigid cork material eventually came to be supplanted by pouches containing watertight cells filled with kapok, a vegetable material.
+In 1904 the rigid cork material was supplanted by pouches containing watertight cells filled with kapok, a vegetable material.
 These soft cells were much more flexible and comfortable to wear compared with devices using hard cork pieces.
+Orpheus Beaumont created the Salvus life jacket which was approved by the British Board of Trade in 1918.
 Kapok buoyancy was used in many navies fighting in World War II.

-Foam eventually supplanted kapok for 'inherently buoyant' (vs. inflated and therefore not inherently buoyant) flotation.
+In 1972 yellow or red Beaufort synthetic foam life jackets supplanted kapok for 'inherently buoyant' (vs. inflated and therefore not inherently buoyant) flotation.
+These modern jackets could support not only the rescuer but the rescued at the same time.

 The University of Victoria pioneered research and development of the UVic Thermo Float PFD, which provides superior protection from immersion hypothermia by incorporating a neoprene rubber "diaper" that seals the user's upper thigh and groin region from contact with otherwise cold, flushing and debilitating water.

-During World War II, research to improve the design of life jackets was also conducted in the UK by Edgar Pask OBE, the first Professor of Anaesthesia at Newcastle University.
+During World War II, research to improve the design of life jackets was also conducted in the UK by Edgar Pask, the first Professor of Anaesthesia at Newcastle University.
 His research involved self-administered anaesthesia as a means of simulating unconsciousness in freezing sea-water.
 Pask's work earned him the OBE and the description of "the bravest man in the RAF never to have flown an aeroplane".